WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 Without variable hydrodynamics, as the device depth gets farther from it's initial position, the hydrodynamic loading becomes increasingly inaccurate.
-Using variable hydrodynamics, the hydrodynamic loading can remain accurate updating it to be being based on the device's instantaneous depth.
+Using variable hydrodynamics, the hydrodynamic loading can remain accurate by updating force coefficients based on the device's instantaneous depth.

 In this example, the state of the device is its operational depth (heave position).
 The total force and heave position are both signals that dictate the varying hydrodynamics.
-The total force trigger a custom PTO force, and the heave position determines what BEM dataset is used as the body submerges.
+The total force triggers a custom PTO force, and the heave position determines what BEM dataset is used as the body submerges.